kabanero-io/docs/README.md

 ## Doc category order in table of contents

 The [doc-categories.adoc](https://github.com/kabanero-io/docs/blob/master/doc-categories.adoc) file configures the order that the doc categories will show up on our table of contents for the website.
 Currently the order is:

    1. Installation
    1. Configuration
    1. Reference

 This file should only be updated if a *new* category is added.
    * If a new category is added you must place your category in the `page-categories` in the order you want it to show up on the site.

+## Doc Number

+Definiens the order in which the doc is displayed in a given catigory.
+For example `:page-doc-number: 1` in the Configuration catigory will be listed in the doc dropdown menu before `:page-doc-number: 2` in the Configuration catigory.

+Note: If you want to insert a new doc between two other docs use a numarical value between the two :page-doc-number values for example `:page-doc-number: 1.1`.

 ## Doc Syntax